Skip to main content

 Councillor Clive Davies, Ceredigion Cabinet Member for Economy, Regeneration and Carbon Management said: “The place making process and plans has been of value to our main towns in Ceredigion.
 They have provided a focus and access to funding for realising plan elements.
 With carrying out a similar exercise with larger communities across the county, this will also add value, give focus and direction to future developments.
 I encourage everyone to get involved and help us build thriving communities across Ceredigion.”

-There will be a number of ways that local residents and groups can help shape your Place Plan, including walkabouts, drop-in sessions and surveys over the c
+There will be a number of ways that local residents and groups can help shape your Place Plan, including walkabouts, drop-in sessions and surveys over the coming months.

-A bilingual website about the project will be also developed by the Council.
-The website will be both a resource for communities’ visions, and ideas about making changes to their Place, as well as an interactive tool for feedback and tracking progress.
+A bilingual website about the project has been developed by the Council.
+The website is a resource for communities’ visions, and ideas about making changes to their Place, as well as an interactive tool for feedback and tracking progress.
+Access the website here.

 To help the County, Chris Jones Regeneration (Studio Response and Cambrian Web) has been appointed to support them with the development of the Place Plans for each rural community.